An Introduction to World Archaeology BC

-- Why did prehistoric people build monuments?
+- Why did people build monuments?

 - What was it like to live in the distant past?

 Tracing our history from the first use of stone tools at least 2.3 million years ago up to the Roman conquest of Britain, this module will introduce you to the extraordinary range of evidence we have to draw on as archaeologists.
 This will involve looking at everything from our earliest ancestors in Africa, via the Neanderthals to the lost civilisations of India and the Near East and the mysteries of Stonehenge.
 We will look at how people lived, how they got food, how they treated their dead and how they organised their societies.
-By examining the complex worlds of the prehistoric past we can open up new understandings of who we are in the present and the importance of looking at all societies in their historical, material and social context.
+By examining the complex worlds of the deep past we can open up new understandings of who we are in the present and the importance of looking at all societies in their historical, material and social context.